Apple Begins Rejecting Apps With 'Hot Code Push' Feature

 Oh me, oh my...
 (Score:2)

-Recipe for disaster (Score:4, Interesting)
+Recipe for disaster (Score:5, Interesting)

 "Apple has long permitted "hot code push", a feature that allows developers to continuously deploy changes to their mobile apps and have those changes reflect in their apps instantly.
 This allowed developers to make quick changes to their apps without having to resubmit the new iteration and get approval from the Apple Store review team."